mzahorec/mzahorec.github.io/_pages/projects.md

 ## Language Model Evaluation at Humana
 During Summer 2024, I worked full-time at Humana with the [Responsible AI Team](https://mostly.ai/data-democratization-podcast/fair-synthetic-data-and-ethical-ai-in-healthcare).
 We leveraged existing frameworks and collections of methods (e.g., [HELM](https://crfm.stanford.edu/helm/) and [TrustLLM](https://trustllm.eu/)) to improve LLM evaluation processes at Humana in an empirically-informed, principled manner.
 Primarily concerned with Summarization and Question-Answer tasks.

-## Data Science Education at MathWorks
+## Data Science at MathWorks
 For three summers (2020-2022), I worked full-time at MathWorks with the Data Science Courses Team.
 I helped develop scripts, projects, assessments, and more.
 See, e.g., [Practical Data Science with MATLAB on Coursera](https://www.coursera.org/specializations/practical-data-science-matlab).

 ## Formatting and Index Generator--Kant's *Critique of Practical Reason*
 For Courtney Fugate's new translation of Kant's Second Critique.
-I wrote Python code to parse the raw text and generate an index.
+In addition to formatting the book in InDesign, I wrote Python code to parse the raw text and generate an index.
 It implements various replacement rules and rules for term-searching.
 Feel free to peruse: [https://github.com/mzahorec/indexgen](https://github.com/mzahorec/indexgen).